Philip-Norell/portfolio/index.md

   <button class="tab-button" onclick="openTab(event, 'tab3')">JSON</button>
 </div>

 **Summary of Purpose**
 This script mostly fulfills the same role as Qonda reports.
 It's a generalized data governance solution that utilized the ArcGIS API for Python to create data lineage documentation.
 It requires only one manually created input that maps feature classes to REST/referenced services on ArcServers.
-It was created before I or anyone else in our shop was aware of Qonda, and provides some extra detail.
+It was created before I or anyone else in our shop was aware of Qonda, and provides some benefits over Qonda such as creating data lineage snapshots.

 <div id="tab1" class="tab-content active" style="border: 1px solid black; padding: 15px;" markdown="1">
   {% capture notebook %}